2016 Austrian Grand Prix: Race

 The safety car came back in on lap 32, with Rosberg leading the field at the flying restart, quickly pulling out a two-second advantage over Hamilton.
 Sergio Pérez was the winner of the restart, moving up three places into 11th and moving up another position several laps later.
 On lap 39, Button moved ahead of Felipe Nasr into seventh position.
 After keeping the gap at around two seconds for a number of laps, a mistake by Rosberg saw Hamilton close back up to him, allowing him to use the drag reduction system to attempt an overtake manoeuvre.
 Several drivers decided to change tyres for a second time around lap 50, including Valtteri Bottas on lap 52, while Nico Hülkenberg took his third stop a lap before, serving a five-second time penalty for speeding in the pitlane in the process.
 On lap 55, Hamilton was the first of the leading duo to come in for a pitstop, followed by Rosberg a lap later.
 A quicker stop for Rosberg and a mistake by Hamilton on his lap after pitting saw Rosberg emerge from his stop ahead.
 Verstappen was in the lead, soon followed closely by the two Mercedes drivers.
 On lap 58, Räikkönen overtook Ricciardo for fourth place, while Verstappen was staying in the lead with soft compound tyres he fitted on lap 15.
 He lost the lead to Rosberg however on lap 61, with Hamilton getting past him as well soon after.
 As the Mercedes duo battled for the race win, several drivers retired in the closing stages of the race, including Hülkenberg and Massa.
 Räikkönen was closing in to Verstappen in third, while Pascal Wehrlein edged closer to Bottas in tenth place as well.
-On the last lap, Hamilton attempted to overtake Rosberg into turn two.
-Hamilton went to the outside but Rosberg turned into the corner late on the inside and both cars touched, damaging Rosberg's front wing and pushing Hamilton off the track.
+On the last lap, Hamilton attempted to overtake Rosberg into turn two, but Rosberg turned into the corner late on the inside and impacted Hamilton's car, damaging Rosberg's front wing and pushing Hamilton off the track.
 They almost touched again as Hamilton rejoined the track.
 Hamilton eventually got ahead into turn three as Rosberg nursed his damaged car to the finish line.
 He was relegated to fourth position as both Verstappen and Räikkönen moved past him over the course of the lap.
 Further behind, Pérez retired, elevating Wehrlein into the last point-scoring position in tenth.